omanbilal/Email_Marketing_Anlaysis_PowerBi/README.md

 # Email_Marketing_Anlaysis_PowerBi
 One of the best advantages of working in the digital world is you can measure pretty much everything you want.
-Some of the important metrics or KPI's to track are:
+Some of the important metrics or KPI's to track are:<br><br>
 <b>Important Email Marketing KPI's</b>

 Formula to calculate these metrics: